Yeeldx/yeeldbox-devdocs/docs/developers/v1/interfaces.md

 ---
-description: This documentation only covers v1 YeeldBoxs.
+description: This documentation only covers v1 YeeldBoxes.
 ---

 # v1 yYeeldBox Interfaces